-The State of Kuwait has one of the globe's highest rates of solid waste per capita at 1.32 kg/day, an amount that is challenging to manage.
+The State of Kuwait has one of the globe's highest rates of solid waste per capita at 1.32 kg/ day, an amount that is challenging to manage.
 Although Kuwait comprises a small geographical area and has a relatively small population, it has a constant need for urban expansion and the consequent development projects, and also has a high standard of living.
 These factors combine to produce high amounts of solid waste from various sectors, including municipal, industrial, building and construction, medical, and waste from electronics and electrical equipment.

 Dumping solid waste in landfills is - and long has been - the dominant method for solid waste management in Kuwait.
-Despite its limited area, Kuwait used to have a relatively waste management in Kuwait.
 Despite its limited area, Kuwait used to have a relatively large number of landfills sites -18 in total.
 But because of improper disposal methods and concerns related to public health and the environment, 12 landfills were closed long before reaching their capacities; three of them are functional.
 Such dumpsites generate huge amounts of toxic gases (methane, carbon dioxide etc.) and are plagued by spontaneous fires.

 Due to fast-paced urban development, residential areas have expanded over the years until reaching the edges of landfill sites, thus causing grave danger to public health.
-In addition, Kuwait encourages private companies to work with the recycling industry to reduce the quantity of wastes.
-Figure 13 summarizes the findings of the Waste Composition Study for Kuwait 2013 done by FICHTNER, which integrates the results from sample surveys performed over the course of six months in 2013 and presents the weighted average percentage shares of each waste fraction.
+In addition, the State of Kuwait encourages private companies to work with the recycling industry to reduce the quantity of wastes.
+Figure 18 summarizes the findings of the Waste Composition Study for Kuwait 2013 done by FICHTNER, which integrates the results from sample surveys performed over the course of six months in 2013 and presents the weighted average percentage shares of each waste fraction.